DouglasViolante/Inaccurate-LSTM-for-Ion-Switching/README.md

-# LSTM for Ion Switching Open Channels Counting
+# Inaccurate LSTM Architecture for Ion Switching Open Channels Counting

 A python low accuracy try on a Kaggle competition with dataset provided by University of London, with the main objective of counting the number of channels open at a given time point in a data backed by a biological context.